Aemal-shirzai/rockpaperscissor/README.md

 No external python dependecy has been used in this game

+This Game is build based of the following conditions:
+	1- scissor > paper
+	2- paper > rock
+	3- rock > scissor

 How To Play The Game:
 1- First install Python to you OS
 	* Linux: https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-an-ubuntu-20-04-server